 I was born in Washington, D.C., one of three Army brats who traveled in Europe and some of the States from a very young age.
 A long and professionally diverse life and career have resulted in my working in a variety of jobs, including janitor, fast-food worker, stadium peanut vendor, movie theater cashier and occasional projectionist, copy editor, reporter, music-magazine associate editor, marketing writer, Web site producer and editor at The New York Times.

 A graduate of the University of Colorado with a degree in journalism, I was a reporter, editor and critic at several high-profile news sources, including The Times, The Oakland Tribune and the San Francisco Chronicle; an adjunct professor at the Columbia University Graduate School of Journalism; and a copy editor at an early iteration of Wired News.
 My reporting, reviews, essays and criticism on books, politics, film, television, media and other topics have appeared at NBCNews.com, The New York Times Book Review, PopMatters, Entertainment Weekly, Medium and other publications.

 I wrote my first screenplay at 19.
 The horror.
 But a passion that might be a profession has to start somewhere.
 From that humble beginning, I've moved on to expanding my knowledge base about modern film: consuming the work of Godard, Truffaut, Kubrick, Coppola, Scorsese, Spike Lee, Ryan Coogler; reading screenplays, and generally working to grasp the complexities of the form.
 Professionally, I moved into various journalistic roles at the San Francisco Chronicle and The New York Times, and roles as movies editor for BET Weekend Magazine; indie theater marketing director; senior web editor for Current TV; and a reporter and news editor for NBCNews.com.
-And I kept writing movies, a slave to the keyboard and the vision that only I could make out in the distance.
+And I kept writing movies, a slave to the keyboard and the vision that only I could make out at a distance.

 But "former" necessarily means "rear-view mirror."
 That was then, for now.
 Now I live in Los Angeles.
 Change is good.

 Prove Me Innocent